3 Best Free VPNs for Linux in 2026: Fast & Secure

 🥈2.
 Proton VPN $2.99 / month Ubuntu, Debian, Mint, MX Linux, Kali Linux, Elementary OS, Fedora, Archlinux / Manjaro Unlimited 5

-• Look for a VPN with good Linux support.
+• I looked for a VPN with good Linux support.
 All the VPNs on this list have user-friendly GUI or CLI Linux apps and support many popular Linux distributions, such as Ubuntu, Fedora, Debian, Mint, and Arch.

-• Choose a VPN with a high data usage limit.
-Free VPNs often put a cap on how much data you can use.
-I chose VPNs with generous data limits, allowing you to browse or stream without worrying too much about how much data you’re using.
-Proton VPN is the only free VPN on this list that offers unlimited data.
+• I chose a VPN with a high data usage limit.
+Free VPNs often impose a cap on how much data you can use.
+I selected VPNs with generous data limits, allowing you to browse or stream without worrying too much about your data consumption.
+Most VPNs on my list offer unlimited data, and Windscribe provides up to 15 GB.

-• Get a VPN with fast speeds.
+• I got a VPN with fast speeds.
 All VPNs will reduce your internet speeds due to the encryption process, and some free VPNs throttle your speeds.
 The VPNs on this list are all able to maintain very fast speeds — I had the fastest connections with ExpressVPN.

-• Find a VPN with strong security.
+• I found a VPN with strong security.
 I recommend getting a VPN with industry-standard security features like 256-bit AES encryption, a strict no-logs policy, and a kill switch (drops your internet connection if you disconnect from the VPN).

-• Pick a VPN that offers affordable premium plans.
-The VPNs listed here provide reasonably priced premium plans, should you decide to upgrade from their free versions.
+• I picked a VPN that offers affordable premium plans.
+The VPNs listed here provide reasonably priced premium plans and deals, should you decide to upgrade from their free versions.
 Moreover, they all offer a money-back guarantee, allowing you to try out their services risk-free before making a long-term commitment.

 Free vs. Paid VPNs for Linux

 Linux isn’t as popular as Windows or macOS for desktop computers, so many free VPN providers don’t bother to develop anything more than a bare-bones Linux app — if they even have one at all.
-The free VPNs I discuss here all offer industry-standard security on their Linux apps, including features like 256-bit AES encryption, a kill switch, and a strict no-logs policy.
-These features ensure that your data remains secure and your online activity isn’t compromised.
-Some free VPNs also offer stronger security features such as leak protection, RAM-only servers, or perfect forward secrecy.
+The free VPNs I discuss here all offer industry-standard security on their Linux apps to ensure that your data remains secure and your online activity isn’t compromised.

 That said, free VPNs often lack more advanced features that paid VPNs all typically offer.
 Most free VPNs have throttled internet speeds, as well as monthly or weekly data caps.
 This is really frustrating for all sorts of online activities, including streaming, gaming, and safely downloading.
 Also, some let you connect to only a few of their servers, which can lead to server congestion, resulting in even slower speeds and less reliable connections.